 Announced on Dec 5, 2018

-A new study from the Krembil Research Institute suggests there could be more to coffee than a boost in energy and attention.
-It may also protect you against developing both Alzheimer and Parkinson disease.
+A new study from the Krembil Research Institute suggests that there could be more to coffee than a boost in energy and attention.
+It may also protect you against developing Alzheimer and Parkinson disease.

 "Coffee consumption does seem to have some correlation to a decreased risk of developing Alzheimer disease and Parkinson disease," says Dr. Donald Weaver, Krembil Research Director.

 "But we wanted to investigate why that is – which compounds are involved and how they may impact age-related cognitive decline."

 Dr. Weaver enlisted Dr. Ross Mancini, a research fellow in medicinal chemistry, and Yanfei Wang, a lab technician, to help.
 The team chose to investigate three different types of coffee – light roast, dark roast, and decaffeinated dark roast.

 "The caffeinated and de-caffeinated dark roast had identical potencies in our initial experimental tests," says Dr. Mancini.
 "So we observed early on that its protective effect could not be due to caffeine."

 Dr. Mancini then identified a group of compounds known as phenylindanes, which emerge as a result of the roasting process of coffee beans.
 Phenylindanes are unique in that they are the only compound investigated in the study that prevent beta amyloid and tau, two protein fragments common in Alzheimer and Parkinson disease, from clumping.